• Civil Harassment

 Different limits apply in an action against a defendant who is a guarantor (See Code of Civ.
 Proc., §116.220(c).)
 In an action brought by a natural person for damages for bodily injuries resulting from an automobile accident, a $7,500 limit applies if a defendant is covered by an automobile insurance policy that includes a duty to defend.
 (See Code Civ.
 Proc., § 116.221.)

-Disclaimer: This website does not give you legal advice.
-This is only general information.
-If you would like to search the Court's case index for information about a particular Small Claims case, or look up a hearing date, visit https://fresno.courts.ca.gov.
+If you would like to search the Court's case index for information about a particular Small Claims case, or look up a hearing date, visit www.fresno.courts.ca.gov.